-An acceptable record of participation in committee service in the Library or elsewhere in the University (when elected or invited to such committees) shall be considered in assessing candidates for promotion.
+25F.08 An acceptable record of participation in committee service in the Library or elsewhere in the University shall be considered in assessing candidates for promotion.
+Consideration will be given to whether the Employee has demonstrated a willingness to contribute to the work of the University.